matthodan/jekyll-asset-pipeline/README.md

 As I was building Jekyll Asset Pipeline, I came across a number of tools that I was able to draw inspiration and best practices from, but one stood out in particular...
 I have to give credit to [Moshen](https://github.com/moshen/) for creating the [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler).

-Jekyll Asset Bundler *almost* covered all of my needs when I set out to find an asset pipeline solution for this blog.
+Jekyll Asset Bundler *almost* covered all of my needs when I set out to find an asset pipeline solution for my blog.
 The big missing features in my opinion were support for CoffeeScript and Sass.
 It also lacked a way to easily add new preprocessors that would have let me easily add support for these converters.

 I also have to give credit to [Mojombo](https://github.com/mojombo) for creating [Jekyll](https://github.com/mojombo/jekyll) in the first place.